frenzywall/vagrant-avail-light-setup/README.md

 - From within the Vagrant machine, test the RPC endpoint by running `curl http://localhost:9933`.
 - Test the metrics endpoint by running `curl http://localhost:9615/metrics`.

-This setup should get the Avail Light Client up and running with the necessary configurations and services.
-If you encounter issues, ensure all dependencies are properly installed and the service is correctly configured.